rJefferyXie/Pathfinding-Visualizer/README.md

    * Hold right click and move mouse to reset multiple nodes at once.
 * Press the "c" key to reset the board.
 * Press the "g" key to generate a random maze using Prim's algorithm.
+* Press the "p" key during any algorithm to pause/unpause it.
 * Press the spacebar key to start the search after choosing a pathfinding algorithm.

 # Requirements and Installation <a name="req"></a>